PoC-dev/cisco-erfassung/README.md

 ## Compatibility.
 The application is used in two production environments — at least that's what I know for sure — and thus is continuously tested against
 - Cisco ASA running software version 9.12 and newer
+  - this includes Cisco FirePower 1k devices running the ASA image
 - Cisco IOS and IOS XE devices
   - Routers:
     - classic IOS ranging from 2500s running 11.2 and 12.0, 2600s running IOS 12.3, 1700 running 12.4, 880, c880, 2900 running 15.x